matteomandrile/matteomandrile.github.io/_posts/2014-04-01-fifa-world-cup-stadium.md

 The Fibonacci Sequence is a sequence of numbers where each number is the sum of the previous two - i.e:
 0, 1, 1, 2, 3, 5, 8, 13, 21, 34… and so on, to infinity.
-The ratio of one number to the next is approximately 1.61803, which is called “phi”, or the Golden Ratio.
+The ratio of one number to the next is approximately 1.61803, which is called *phi*, or the Golden Ratio.

 ![The golden Ratio](/assets/img/2013-arc-br-stadium-phi.png "The golden Ratio")